linkml/linkml/docs/schemas/slots.md

 The cardinality of a slot in UML class diagrams indicates the number of instances of one class that can be linked to an instance of another class.
-Cardinality (sometimes also referred to as *multiplicity*) notations are placed near the end of an association.
+Cardinality (sometimes also referred to as *multiplicity*) notations in mermaid class diagrams are placed near the end of *association* relationship arrows, i.e., arrows that relate one class to another by way of a slot assertion.

 The different cardinality options are as follows:
 * `1` - Only 1